renpy/renpy/sphinx/source/layeredimage.rst

 consisting of multiple sprites, organized in layers.
 (For the purpose of this, consider layers to be the layers in a paint program like Photoshop or the GIMP, and not the layers used elsewhere in Ren'Py.)
-Elements of these layers can be selected by attributes provided to the image, or by conditions that are evaluated at runtime.
+Elements of these layers can be selected by :ref:`attributes <concept-image>` provided to the image, or by conditions that are evaluated at runtime.

 These images can be declared using the ``layeredimage`` statement, using a specific language.
 The :func:`LayeredImage` object is its Python alternative,